 Other State Revenue includes State Lottery and Mandated Cost reimbursement.
-The estimated funding for Lottery is \$189 per pupil.
+The estimated funding for Lottery is \$181 per pupil.
 The District participates in the Mandated Block Grant program and the estimated revenue for 2016-17 is \$986,000.
-In addition, \$5.8 million has been projected for other "one time" Mandated Cost repayments based on prior year claims.
-Local Revenue also consists of interest earnings and other miscellaneous revenues.
+In addition, \$6.4 million has been projected for other "one time" Mandated Cost payments.